 The Committee recognizes that, as part of effective risk management, all trading parties need to heighten their emphasis of and sensitivity to market risk and credit management issues during periods of significant market volatility.
 When an individual currency is experiencing high volatility, intermediaries should use particular care when they extend credit to counterparties in such markets.
-(For further information on best practices for effective risk management, refer to the Risk Management section of these Guidelines on page 20.)
+(For further information on best practices for effective risk management, refer to the Control Functions section of these Guidelines, which begins on page 7.)